 Chef Apprentice School of the Arts Mentors' Experience

 When seeking out mentors for our newest program, Chef Apprentice School of the Arts, we wanted to be certain the people training our students were highly successful, in order to increase the chances for our students' success.

 So we sought out master chefs and successful restaurateurs across the country with the strongest reputations and the longest track records of success.
 We didn't just ask these professionals to mentor our culinary students, but we also sought out their input in crafting the curriculum.
 The end result is a practical, hands-on education built on years of experience that will truly prepare you for a successful career.

-To learn more about our Culinary Apprentice School of the Arts mentors, click here.
+To learn more about our Chef Apprentice School of the Arts mentors, click here.